The Creation of The Abrahamic Blessing

-The Abrahamic Blessing was next performed as an interfaith greeting at The General Convention of The Episcopal Church in the United States in July of 2009 before both The House of Deputies and The House of Bishops.
+The Abrahamic Blessing was next performed as an interfaith greeting at The General Convention of The Episcopal Church in the United States in July of 2009 before both the House of Deputies and the House of Bishops.
 Many said it was by far the most moving and compelling moment of the Convention.
-This time the Christian voice was chanted by Rev. Peter Rood of Holy Nativity Episcopal Church in Westchester.
+This time the Christian voice was chanted by Rev. Peter Rood of Holy Nativity Episcopal Church in Westchester (Los Angeles).

-Most recently, The Abrahamic Blessing helped to launch the Inaugural Event: Breaking the Barriers of The Guibord Center –Religion Inside Out.
+The Abrahamic Blessing also helped to launch the Inaugural Event: Breaking the Barriers of The Guibord Center –Religion Inside Out in 2011.

 The Nature of The Experience